GAlbuquerque/old_website/README.md

 I am an Applied Microeconomist with an interest in understanding the causes and consequences of violence.
-My work employ historic and administrative data to understand causes and consequences of violent behavior.
-More specifically, how it was affected by economic incentives, institutional settings, political institutions, and past even episodes of violence.
-Here is my [CV](Gustavo.pdf)
+My research employ historic and administrative data to understand causes and consequences of violent behavior.
+I am on the 2022-2023 Job Market for Economics and Political Science.
+Here is my [CV.](Gustavo.pdf)

 #### Research